cg-tuwien/FastMVR/README.md

 # Fast Multi-View Rendering for Real-Time Applications

-Accompanying source code to "Fast Multi-View Rendering for Real-Time Applications" (EGPGV 2020 Paper)
+Accompanying source code to our paper [Fast Multi-View Rendering for Real-Time Applications](https://www.cg.tuwien.ac.at/research/publications/2020/unterguggenberger-2020-fmvr/), which has been presented at the Eurographics Symposium on Parallel Graphics and Visualization (EGPGV) 2020.

 ## Setup